-- Projects located in a Qualified Census Tract or a Difficult to Develop Area (as defined under Section 42 of the Code) are eligible for a Boost. - See "Qualified Census Tracts" form on the Website for a listing of the eligible areas. - 2) Discretionary Basis Boost - The Authority reserves the right to provide a discretionary Boost as follows:
+- Projects located in a Qualified Census Tract or a Difficult to Develop Area (as defined under Section 42 of the Code) are eligible for a Boost. - See "Qualified Census Tracts" or "Illinois list of DDA" forms on the Website for a listing of the eligible areas. - 2) Discretionary Basis Boost - The Authority reserves the right to provide a discretionary Boost as follows:

-- The Authority may provide a discretionary Boost and Tax Credit Allocation to: - Projects located in Opportunity Areas (as defined in Scoring Section C)2). - In order to effectively manage its resources or make a Project financially feasible.
+- The Authority may provide a discretionary Boost and Tax Credit Allocation to: - Projects located in Opportunity Areas (as defined in Scoring Section C)2); or - In order to effectively manage its resources or make a Project financially feasible.

-The Authority may not provide a discretionary Boost to 4% Tax Credit Projects.
+• The Authority may not provide a discretionary Boost to 4% Tax Credit Projects.